Exactly Tips And Ways How To Prevent Obesity In Childhood

 Consequences of Childhood Obesity

 Childhood obesity has significant consequences for both the physical and mental health of affected children.
 These consequences can have long-term effects throughout their lives.
-Understanding the consequences of childhood obesity is crucial in developing strategies for prevention and intervention.
-Here are the key consequences of childhood obesity:
+Understanding the impacts of childhood obesity is crucial in developing strategies for prevention and intervention.

 • Heart Disease: Obese children are more likely to develop cardiovascular conditions, including high blood pressure, high cholesterol levels, and early signs of atherosclerosis, which can lead to heart disease in adulthood.